Zeioth/neon.nvim/README.md

 How to add a new extra template:

-1. Create a file like `lua/neon-cherry-kiss/extra/cool-app.lua`.
+1. Create a file like `lua//extra/cool-app.lua`.
-2. Add the name and output file extension to the `extras` table in `lua/neon-cherry-kiss/extra/init.lua`.
+2. Add the name and output file extension to the `extras` table in `lua//extra/init.lua`.
-3. Run the following command to generate new [extra](#-extras) themes from the neon-cherry-kiss plugin directory:
+3. Run the following command to generate new [extra](#-extras) themes from the  plugin directory:

    ```sh
    ./scripts/build